The gravitational form factor D(t) of the electron: Definitions

 We are interested in the form factors $D_i(t)$ in Eq.~\eqref{GeneralEMTParametrization_offF} as obtained in perturbation theory.
 To this aim, we review the basic steps of the calculation that have been already presented in Ref.~\cite{Rodini:2020pis} in the context of considering the forward matrix elements of the EMT.
 We start by computing the Green function with the insertion of the EMT operator, that is,

 where $\mathrm{T}$ indicates time ordering and the EMT is evaluated at the origin.
 (Choosing a different space-time point for the EMT would just lead to an irrelevant overall phase.)

 The Feynman diagrams from the expansion of Eq.~\eqref{emt_matrix_element} up to $O(\alpha)$ are shown in Fig.~\ref{FeyDiag}.
 The diagram $L_0$ is the tree-level contribution, while $\delta_2 L_0$ is the overall vertex counterterm.
 This counterterm coincides with the counterterm for the electron field because the total EMT is fully renormalized by means of Lagrangian renormalization and we are considering the matrix elements for the electron state only.
 The diagrams $L_{1,2}$ and $L_{1,2}^{c.t.}$ are the leg-loop corrections and the corresponding counterterm contributions, respectively.
+We performed the calculations in the on-shell scheme, in which the sum $L_1+L_1^{c.t.}+L_2+L_2^{c.t.}$ vanishes.
+However, the total leg contribution $L_0(1+\delta_2)+L_1+L_1^{c.t.}+L_2+L_2^{c.t.}$ does not depend, at one-loop, on the renormalization scheme.
+This has been verified by performing the calculation also in the $\overline{\text{MS}}$ scheme.
 Furthermore, the diagrams $V_{1,2}$ arise from the interaction term in $T_e^{\mu\nu}$, and $V_3$ is the one-loop electron vertex correction associated with the derivative term in $T_e^{\mu\nu}$.
 Finally, $V_4$ represents the one-loop vertex correction where the photon is coupled to the external operator.
 We note in passing that, at one loop, the extra term in the photon EMT in Eq.~(\ref{Tgamma}) proportional to $m_\gamma^2$ contributes to all the GFFs in Eq.~(\ref{GeneralEMTParametrization_offF}), except the form factors $D_i(t)$.